I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 </dl>An invalid value was specified for the <i>ContextType</i> or the <i>ContextSize</i> parameter.
 This is an error code.
 <dl>
 <dt><b>STATUS_NOT_SUPPORTED</b></dt>
 </dl>The file system does not support per-stream contexts.
 This is an error code.

-## -remarks
+## Remarks

 <b>FltAllocateContext</b> allocates a context of the specified type from the specified pool.
 The contents of the returned context are not zeroed.

 After the context is allocated, it can be set on an object by passing the <i>ReturnedContext</i> pointer to the appropriate set-context routine from the following table.